How to Use MQTT in the Angular Projects

 yarn add ngx-mqtt

-Connecting to MQTT Broker
+Connecting to an MQTT Broker

 The server access information is as follows: